 For California Residents.
 Under California Civil Code Section 1798.83 (also known as S.B.
 27), if you are a California resident and your business relationship with Oracle is primarily for personal, family, or household purposes, you may request certain data regarding Oracle's disclosure, if any, of Personal Information to third parties for the third-parties' direct marketing purposes.
 To make such a request, please fill out an inquiry form; you may make such a request up to once per calendar year.
 If applicable, we will provide you, by e-mail, a list of the categories of Personal Information disclosed to third parties for their direct marketing purposes during the immediately preceding calendar year, along with the third parties' names and addresses.
 Please note that not all Personal Information sharing is covered by S.B.
 27's requirements.

 You may request to review, correct, update, suppress, or otherwise modify any of your Personal Information that you have previously provided to us through the Channels, or object to the use or processing of such Personal Information by us.
 You have the ability to update your Oracle profile and related Personal Information at any time.
 To change this information, please login at https://myprofile.oracle.com/ and follow the prompts to "update my profile."
-If you have questions about your account or are having trouble accessing your account, you can get answers to Frequently Asked Questions (FAQs) and request help with your account at http://www.oracle.com/us/corporate/contact/about-your-account-070507.html.
-If you have privacy concerns about your Personal Information, please contact us through our inquiry form.
-You may also write to us at the following address:
+If you have questions about your account or are having trouble accessing your account, you can get answers to Frequently Asked Questions (FAQs) and request help with your account.
+If you have privacy concerns regarding access to or the correction of your Personal Information, please contact us through our inquiry form, or write to us at the following address:

 10 Van de Graaff Drive